-Through a combination of theory and practical lessons, students will develop a knowledge and understanding for the science behind improving sporting performance.
-Content will be focussed to improve students' own skills and those of others in various movement environments.
+Through a combination of theory and practical lessons, students will develop a knowledge and understanding of the science behind improving sporting performance.
+Content will be focussed on improving students' own skills and those of others in various movement environments.
 Students will begin to critically analyse skills and movement concepts at a scientific level.
+We will also develop the knowledge and skills to measure and analyse fitness levels of themselves and others.

-- "" Ways in which theoretical aspects will be integrated with practice and where applicable related to physical activity - "" How the application of science is involved in the analysis and prescription of improved sports performance - "" Functional anatomy
+"" Ways in which theoretical aspects will be integrated with practice and where applicable related to physical activity

+- "" How the application of science is involved in the analysis and prescription of improved sports performance - "" Functional anatomy